bugsbrog/node-api3-project/README.md

 There are two helper files that you can use to manage the persistence of _users_ and _posts_ data.
 These files are `api/users/users-model.js` and `api/posts/posts-model.js`.
 Both files publish the following api:

-- `get()`: calling find returns a promise that resolves to an array of all the resources contained in the database.
+-X `get()`: calling find returns a promise that resolves to an array of all the resources contained in the database.
-- `getById()`: takes an `id` as the argument and returns a promise that resolves to the resource with that id if found.
+-X `getById()`: takes an `id` as the argument and returns a promise that resolves to the resource with that id if found.
 - `insert()`: calling insert passing it a resource object will add it to the database and return the new resource.
 - `update()`: accepts two arguments, the first is the `id` of the resource to update and the second is an object with the `changes` to apply.
 On success it returns the updated record.
 - `remove()`: the remove method accepts an `id` as it's first parameter and, upon successfully deleting the `resource` from the database, returns the number of records deleted.